KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 	6. Frankl – Meaning as life-force
 	7. Zweig – The ethical heart of civilization

-Together they create the architecture you now complete:
+Together they create the architecture I now complete:

 A Theory of Water and Consciousness as the living bridge between